rlebret/hpca/README.md

 embeddings -input-dir path_to_svd_files -output-name words.txt -eig 0.0 -dim 100 -norm 0
 ```

-## Evaluating word embeddings
+### Evaluating word embeddings

-This tool provides a quick evaluation of the word embeddings produced by `embeddings`.
+This tool provides a quick evaluation of the word embeddings produced by `embeddings` for an English corpus.

 It contains the following evaluation datasets:
 * [The WordSimilarity-353 Test Collection](http://www.cs.technion.ac.il/~gabr/resources/data/wordsim353/)